CocoaPress/docs/docs/Chocolate/FoodSafety.md

  - FFF Printed Parts (disinfecting porous surfaces)
  - Touchscreen (contact with non-clean portions)

-## Storing Chocolate
+## Storing Chocolates

 To store your Cocoa Cores for use with your printer safely and easily, you'll want to store it between 60-75F (16-24C), and below 65% relative humidity.

-Storage above this point may result in bloom forming on the chocolate.
+Storage above this point may result in bloom forming on the chocolate, and severely reduces the shelf life of the printed materials.

 ### Bloom